Wood Crusher

 | Large Wood Processing Plant | ≤400 | 40~120 | 15~20 | 160~200 |

-| Industrial Grade Production Line | ≤450 | 50~150 | 20~25 | 220~315 |
+| Industrial-Grade Production Line | ≤450 | 50~150 | 20~25 | 220~315 |

-| * The above data is for reference only.
+| * The above data are for reference only.
 Specific parameters vary depending on the raw material. | ||||

-Frequently Asked Questions about Wood Crushers
+Frequently Asked Questions About Wood Crusher

 Why not use other crushers for crushing wood?